 A Proforma is a projection of the future income and expenses for the property over a defined holding period.
 Although it is a projection, it isn’t a guess.
 It is based on the historical performance of the property and assumptions that are rooted in market based data.
 Although the specifics vary by property, each proforma contains the same general line items:

-A property’s capitalization rate (cap rate) serves two purposes.
+A capitalization rate (cap rate) in commercial real estate serves two purposes.
 First, it is a measure of a property’s annual rate of return assuming an all cash purchase.
 Second, a property’s Net Operating Income can be “capped” in the final year of the holding period to estimate a potential sales price.

 For example, if a property’s Net Operating Income in year 1 of the proforma is $100,000 and it has a purchase price of $1,000,000, the resulting Cap Rate is ($100,000 / $1,000,000) 10%.
 That is to say, if an investor purchased this property with $1,000,000 in cash, they could expect a 10% return in year 1 of the holding period.